Scott-Devine/CloudMELT/README.md

 CloudMELT is configured using the same YAML (.yml) file format supported by the Common Workflow Language.
 For MELT-Split the user must provide a .yml configuration file for each of the 4 steps of the MELT-Split pipeline.
-Download the 4 configuration files for our 10 sample example from [examples/1000genomes-10-samples/config.in/][config_dir]:
+Download the 4 configuration files for our 10 sample example from [examples/1000genomes-10-samples/config.in/][config_dir] and place them into a subdirectory called "config.in" (or simply copy this directory from the CloudMELT source into your working directory):

  1. [step-1-pre.yml]
  2. [step-2-grp.yml]